Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-I remember watching this “Dr. Phil” episode one time about a guy who met a woman on a dating site with him who he really hit it off.
+I remember watching this “Dr. Phil” episode one time about a guy who met a woman on a dating site, and they really hit it off.
 Not long after, they were making plans to meet, but she was in another country and didn’t have the means to come to the U.S. to be with him.
-So, he decided to help — after all, he’d fallen hard for her.
+So, he decided to help — after all, they were in love.